 WHAT YOU SHOULD KNOW !
 When major work is planned by a syndicate, it is possible to ask the professionals or contractors who will take charge thereof, whether in terms of their execution or supervision, to be present at the general meeting of the co-owners to explain the issues.
 A lawyer or notary experienced in co-ownership law could also be invited to attend at the meeting.
 He will be able to answer legal questions.

 WHAT TO KEEP IN MIND : Differentiating a co-ownership maintenance work, from that intended to alter or improve common portion is not always easy.
 Separating those that affect the destination of the immovable is an even more difficult task.
 If in doubt, consult a lawyer or a notary experienced in co-ownership law.
 The latter will be able to determine which of the two decision-making bodies, the board of directors or the general meeting of the co-owners, has jurisdiction on a particular type of work.

 WARNING !
 Certain declarations of co-ownership contain clauses that require the board of directors to obtain the consent of the general meeting of the co-owners to carry out work whose cost exceeds a pre-established sum.
 These clauses, which generally go back before the reform of the Civil Code of Québec (in 1994), may not be in conformity with the law.

-Abuse of the minority Maintenance Note on the general terms and conditions of any proposed contract or planned work Preservation of the immovable Work for improvement of common portions Work for the alteration of the common portions Work for the enlargement of common portions Work modifying the destination of the immovable
+Abuse of the minority Alteration work of the common portions Double Majority Enhanced majority Maintenance Note on the general terms and conditions of any proposed contract or planned work Preservation of the immovable Work for improvement of common portions Work for the enlargement of common portions Work modifying the destination of the immovable